rgarro/electronicSchematics/README.md

 Using a cord attached to the model to keep the distance as a constan is NOT allowed, this rule was added by the wolf, because the gravity of the operator affects the model delta time and the wolf reserves the right of not telling why is disliking you.

 This Project will pay the cost of a presential MIT major At MIT Computing School.
-BE AWARE If your Equation after listening Dreamer requires repeating 100 thousand matra of somenthing it wont cheat the wolf.